cherrylabstech/asista-sdk-ios/README.md

 ## Installing the Asista SDK

-AsistaCore is available through [CocoaPods](https://cocoapods.org).
+Asista SDK is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'AsistaCore'